 The NetworkAssistanceSession resource may be retrieved by the Media Session Handler using the procedure specified in clause 11.6.4.2.

-When a Network Assistance Session is created, the responding 5GMS AF instance may nominate an MQTT endpoint URL in the NetworkAssistanceSession.notificationURL property.
+When a Network Assistance Session is created, the responding 5GMS AF instance may nominate an MQTT [30] endpoint URL in the NetworkAssistanceSession.notificationURL property.
 The Media Session Handler may subscribe to the MQTT channel provided at this endpoint and receive notifications with an up-to-date bit rate recommendation whenever this changes.
+The usage and message formats for MQTT are described in clause 11.7.

 At any time after the Network Assistance Session resource is created, the 5GMS Client may use the Network Assistance Session identifier to explicitly request a bit rate recommendation by invoking a remote procedure call provided for this purpose by the 5GMS AF.
 This procedure is further specified in clause 11.6.4.3.